What To Do During Your Gap Year Before Medical School

 2. Study for the MCAT

-If you haven’t taken the MCAT or you’re not satisfied with your current score, a gap year is the perfect chance to dedicate more time to test preparation and focus on getting your target MCAT score.
+Prepping for the MCAT while juggling undergraduate courses can be very overwhelming.
+If you haven’t taken the MCAT or you’re not satisfied with your current score, a gap year is a perfect chance to dedicate more time to MCAT prep and focus on getting your target MCAT score with fewer distractions.

-Take this time to thoroughly analyze and review your previous study patterns.
+Take this time to thoroughly analyze your previous study patterns and review your practice exams.
 It’s not enough to just study “harder.”
 You need to think about your past successes and mistakes so that you can study for them specifically.
-If you need some guidance on how to most effectively review MCAT practice tests, check out this blog post or consider getting one-on-one help from Blueprint’s MCAT tutors.
+Download our free Guide to Retaking the MCAT or consider getting one-on-one help from Blueprint’s MCAT tutors.

 3. Work in a Clinical Position